abdoufma/stili/README.md

 # Basic Specs and functionality for a VTC service
-> This is meant as a rough scaffolding for our VTC projects, this is by no means and exaustif set of featuresrel
+> This is meant as a rough scaffolding for our VTC projects, this is by no means and exaustif set of features

 ## users: